 Nathaniel Schooler 09:45

 It was just the most exciting thing to just not have, to just not know, to know you’re going somewhere but not know what the future holds used to be really scary.
 It used to be the scariest thing but now I’ve just kind of embraced change, and I’ve gone well, you know, this is gonna be fun.
 And if it isn’t, then it’s going to be painful.
 And then you’re going to learn anyway.
 So it’s like, well, what’s the point of not doing something?
 If you’re frightened, you just need to do it.
 Yeah, I mean, that’s the thing.

 Steven Dickens 10:18

-That leads to what my favorite quotes and I use it almost daily.
+That leads to my favourite quotes and I use them almost daily.
 I’m a huge Star Wars fan.
-If you if we’re doing the videos, you can see the Star Wars memorabilia on the wall of the office. famous quote by Yoda, “Do or do not there is no try.”
+If if we’re doing the videos, you can see the Star Wars memorabilia on the wall of the office. famous quote by Yoda, “Do or do not there is no try.”
 Because you see people and being in sales, getting to know is kind of a big thing for me, but you see people and they’re like: – “Oh, yeah, I’ll try and do that.”

 Steven Dickens 11:06

 You’re either gonna do it or you’re not gonna do it.